REBOL 3 Docs Guide Concepts Functions Datatypes Errors

 2'147'483'647

-Use the to-integer function to convert a string!, logic!, decimal!, or integer! datatype to an integer:
+Use the to function can convert a string!, logic!, decimal!, or integer! datatype to an integer:

 123